andrei-serban1608/Diamonds-vs-Hexagons/README.md

 ## Installation guide (Windows)
 1. Download the entire framework
-2. Open the build/GFXFramework.sln with Visual Studio (compiled with Clang)
+2. Open the build/GFXFramework.sln with Visual Studio (CMake)
 3. Build & Run the program

 ## How to play